How to use Yellorn

 Open the search bar in the visualizer and type a JMESPath expression — for example,

 users[?age > `30`].name.
-The tree filters live with match counts and Prev/Next navigation.Sync your workspace across devices
+The tree filters live with match counts and Prev/Next navigation.Back up your tabs across devices

 Keyboard shortcuts